 | Expense report audit | Personal-card charges for AI vendors: ChatGPT Plus, Claude Pro, Gemini Advanced, GitHub Copilot, Perplexity, Cursor, Midjourney. | Low — finance team query against expense data | Moderate — expense data is identifiable.
 Aggregate counts only, never names. | Run once to set the baseline.
 Repeat quarterly.
 Surfaces the power users first. |

 | OAuth / SSO log review | SAML and OAuth grants to AI vendor domains.
-Finds tools that have already pulled corporate identity into the loop. | Low to moderate — IdP log access (Okta, Azure AD, Google Workspace) | Low to moderate — sees which apps got access, not what they did with it. | Run monthly.
-Catches the tools employees connected to corporate accounts during a 'just trying it' moment. |
+Finds tools that have pulled corporate identity into the loop. | Low to moderate — IdP log access (Okta, Azure AD, Google Workspace) | Low to moderate — sees which apps got access, not what they did with it. | Run monthly.
+Catches tools connected to corporate accounts during a 'just trying it' moment. |

 | Browser extension and network egress audit | AI extensions, calls to AI API endpoints, anomalous data volumes to known vendor domains. | Moderate to high — needs endpoint management or CASB | High — network monitoring is invasive.
 Legal and HR sign-off required.
 Check local labor law. | Use selectively for high-risk teams or post-incident.
 Not a routine discovery tool in most jurisdictions. |

 | Practitioner interviews | The richest signal.
 Ask the 20 most productive people what they run.
-They will tell you — and the answer carries use cases a survey cannot capture. | Low — time only.
+They'll tell you — and the answer carries use cases a survey can't capture. | Low — time only.
 Twenty 30-minute conversations. | Low — voluntary.
 No covert monitoring. | Run once to bootstrap the inventory.
 Repeat when toolchain strategy is in flight. |

 Honest disclosure requires explicit, structural protection from consequences.

-Honest survey responses do not show up without amnesty.
+Honest survey responses don't show up without amnesty.
 State it publicly — in the survey intro, the Slack message, every manager communication — that no one will be disciplined for past unsanctioned use.
 Open a 30-day window.
 Make the survey anonymous and mean it: no employee IDs, no IP logging, no manager CC.
 A complete inventory only exists when people believe answering is safe.

-What we got wrong on the first run: at a financial services client, version one sent the survey from the CISO alias with 'AI Tool Compliance Review' in the subject line.
-Response rate, 12%.
+What we got wrong on the first run.
+At a financial services client, version one sent the survey from the CISO alias with 'AI Tool Compliance Review' in the subject line.
+Response rate: 12%.
 The rerun three weeks later — same questions, sent from the CTO alias, framed as a toolchain improvement exercise — got 71%.
 The content was identical.
 The framing decided whether anyone answered honestly.
 Sender identity is a policy enforcement point.
 Treat it that way.

 Employee name or ID required to submit